Trek pristine, prehistoric wilderness in ‘Sabah’s Lost World’

-During the trekking portion of this trip you will sleep in basic camping huts on stretchers or bunk beds.
+During the trekking portion of this trip, you will sleep in basic camping huts on stretchers or bunk beds.
 Toilets will be squat style during this time.
 There are multiple nights without showers while on the trek.

 You will need to bring quality shoes made for hiking in wet and slippery conditions.
-Our local experts recommend a local shoe known as the ‘kampung adidas’.
-These are rubber shoes with spikes that can be purchased locally (and are not, in fact, made by Adidas).
+Our local experts recommend a local shoe colloquially known as the ‘kampung Adidas.
+These are similar to rubber soccer boots with spikes, and your leader can help you purchase these.
 You must also bring a hat, a reusable water bottle, a water purifying method, leech socks (or two pairs of football socks which can also be bought locally) and sunscreen.

 Did you catch that comment above about leech socks?
 Yep, leeches thrive in damp environments, so the many waterways of the basin are a haven for the critters.
 You’ll need to dress to minimise skin exposure, keep strong insect repellent handy and have a tolerant attitude to creepy crawlies.
 Doubling up long football socks is a great way to protect yourself from leeches.